Ted's Bridge World Simulatron

 In Study #9 it was observed that possession of a 5-card suit in notrump contracts is not as effective as is commonly believed.
 I contend that the principal reason for that is the fact that a 5-card suit must necessarily be accompanied by a short suit — that is, a doubleton if the hand is balanced.
 Such shortness is a liability in notrump, because the extra length in the defenders' hands provides the potential for long-suit tricks.

 I conjecture that best results are obtained when every suit has at least six cards between declarer and dummy.
-There are just two qualifying patterns: 6-6-7-7 and 6-6-6-8.
+There are just two qualifying total-card combination: 6-6-7-7 and 6-6-6-8.

 Let us see whether I am right.
 The following simulations of 1,000 hands each show how relatively important it is to have every suit covered with as many cards as possible.